unravel.cluster_stats.cstats module#

 Organize data in directories for each comparison (e.g., psilocybin > saline, etc.)

-This script will loop through all directories in the current working dir and process the data in each subdir.
+This script loops through all subdirectories in the current working directory.

-Each subdir should contain .csv files with the density data for each cluster.
+Each subdir should contain CSV files with cluster-level validation metric data.

 The first 2 groups reflect the main comparison for validation rates.